JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

-will produce a `Julia` number,

-Explicit conversion via `convert(T, ex)` can also be done, and is
+Explicit conversion via the `convert(T, ex)` pattern can also be used to convert a symbolic number to a `Julia`n one.
+This is
-necessary at times if `N` does not give the desired type.
+necessary at times when `N` does not give the desired type.

 ## Algebraic expressions

-`SymPy` overloads many of `Julia`'s functions to work with symbolic objects, such as seen above with `asin`.
+As mentioned, `SymPy` overloads many of `Julia`'s functions to work with symbolic objects, such as seen above with `sin` and `asin`.
 The usual mathematical operations such as `+`, `*`, `-`, `/` etc. work through `Julia`'s promotion mechanism, where numbers are promoted to symbolic objects, others dispatch internally to related `SymPy` functions.

 In most all  cases, thinking about this distinction between numbers and symbolic numbers is unnecessary, as numeric values passed to `SymPy` functions are typically promoted to symbolic expressions.
 This conversion will take math constants to their corresponding `SymPy` counterpart, rational expressions to rational expressions, and floating point values to floating point values.
 However there are edge cases.
 An expression like `1//2 * pi * x` will differ from the seemingly identical  `1//2 * (pi * x)`.
 The former will produce a floating point value from `1//2 * pi` before being promoted to a symbolic instance.
 Using the symbolic value `PI` makes this expression work either way.

+!!! note
+    The `sympy.nsimplify` function can be used to convert floating point values to rational values, but it is suggested to convert rational value in `Julia` to symbolic values, rather than rely on later conversions.

 Most of `Julia`'s
 [mathematical](http://julia.readthedocs.org/en/latest/manual/mathematical-operations/#elementary-functions)
 functions are overloaded to work with symbolic expressions. `Julia`'s
 generic definitions are used, as possible.
 This also introduces some
 edge cases.
-For example, `x^(-2)` will balk due to the negative,
-integer exponent, but either `x^(-2//1)` or `x^Sym(-2)` will work as
+For example, `x^(-2)` will work, but `k=-2; x^l` will balk due to the non-literal, negative, integer exponent.
+However, either `k = -2//1` or `k = Sym(-2)` will work as
-expected, as the former call first dispatches to a generic defintion,
-but the latter two expressions do not.
+expected with `x^k`, as the former call first dispatches to a generic definition not defined for negative integer exponents unless `x` is one, but the latter two expressions do not.

+## Polynomial and rational expressions

-`SymPy` makes it very easy to work with polynomial and rational expressions.
-First we create some variables:
+`SymPy` makes it very easy to work with polynomial and rational expressions, as illustrated in the following section.

+### The expand, factor, and collect functions

+A typical polynomial expression in a single variable can be written in two common ways, expanded or factored form.
+Using `factor` and `expand` can move between the two.

+For example,

 ```jldoctest introduction
 julia> @syms x y z